Hero image

 (0)

-A set of seventeen pages of colouring sheets to support work on this topic as well as being suited to cross curricular art and for use when providing resources for home schooling.
-The images are taken from a range of public domain sources – mostly books published during the 19th century.
-The images have been selected to cover a range of topics and as they include screenshots of old book pages this may be reflected in the quality of the outlines.
+A set of seventeen pages of colouring sheets: A resource to support work on this topic as well as being useful for cross curricular art and for use when providing resources for ‘school at home’.
+Supplied as a pdf for ease of printing the images are taken from a range of public domain sources (mainly 19th century books).
+As they are mainly screenshots of old book pages this may be reflected in the quality of the outlines though many have been digitally enhanced to help provide an outline for colouring in.
+The images have been selected to cover a range of topics from Britain (and Northern Europe) before the Roman Invasion of England: Includes jewellery and coins, weapons, tombs, abstract art etc.

 WiseArkResourcesWiseArkResources